maple-labs/maple-docs/maple-sdk/usage-guide.md

 # Usage Guide

-This comprehensive guide will help you understand how to use the Maple SDK for various tasks, such as connecting to contracts and executing transactions.
+This guide will help you understand how to use the Maple SDK for various tasks, such as connecting to contracts and executing transactions.

 ## Overview